sazonovanton/SirChatalot/README.md

 Using GPT-4 will require more money, but it will also give you more power.
 GPT-4 is a much more powerful model than GPT-3.5-turbo.
 It capable of generating longer responses and can be used for more complex tasks.

-## Using OpenAI compatable APIs
+## Using OpenAI compatible APIs
-You can use APIs compatable with OpenAI's API.
+You can use APIs compatible with OpenAI's API.
 To do that, you need to set endpoint in the `OpenAI` section of the `./data/.config` file:
 ```
 [OpenAI]
 ...